HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 The Gravity Project has created a draft SDOHCC Observation Gender Identity profile.

-**Both Gender Harmony and Gravity would like to solicit feedback on the approaches of using extensions vs. Observations for exchanging gender identity.**
+**Both Gender Harmony and Gravity continue to solicit feedback on the approaches of using extensions vs. Observations for exchanging gender identity.**

 ### Handling Gender Identity in FHIR and CDA
 FHIR supports two primary options for exchanging gender identity, as discussed above: